Skip to main content

 Wellness here is not a wellness committee.
 It is the schedule, the staffing, the culture, and the people.

-Every resident is paired with a wellness mentor who stays with them across all four years.
+Every resident is integrated into our mentorship program that continues across all four years.
 The mentorship arc moves through orientation, skill building, leadership development, and ultimately launch and legacy — anchored in the program’s belief that career fulfillment and personal well-being are inseparable.
 Family is part of the program: partners and children are invited to milestones, included in communications, and welcomed into the cohort.
 Once a year, the Emergency Medicine and Critical Care services open the ED for a family day — spouses run simulated procedures, kids see the workplace their parent disappears into for shifts, and the people who support you get to see what they’ve been supporting.

 The staff supports you.
 The schedule respects you.
 Four weeks of paid vacation a year, an annual resident retreat, and a 24/7 resident lounge.
 The program intends for you to leave residency more whole than you arrived.